psteinb/hpc-in-a-day/_episodes/02-02-parallel-estimate.md

 - "The ratio of the run time of a parallel program divided by the time of the equivalent serial implementation, is called speed-up."
 ---

-> ## Parallel for real 1
->
-> What of the following is a task, that can be parallelized in real life:
->
-> 1. Manually copying a book and producing a clone
-> 2. Clearing the table after dinner
-> 3. Rinsing the dishes
-> 4. A family getting dressed to leave the appartment for birthday party
->
-> > ## Solution
-> > 1. not parallel as we have to start with one book and only have one reader/writer
-> > 2. parallel, the more people help, the better
-> > 3. not parallel, as we typically only have one sink
-> > 4. parallel, each family member can get dressed independent of each other
-> {: .solution}
-{: .challenge}

-> ## Parallel for real 2
->
-> What of the following is a task, that can be parallelized in real life:
->
-> 1. Compressing the contents of a directory full of files
-> 2. Converting the currency of rows in a column of a large spreadsheet (10 million rows)
-> 3. Writing an e-mail in an online editor
-> 4. Playing a Video on youtube/vimeo/etc. or in a video player application
->
-> > ## Solution
-> > 1. parallel, each file can be compressed seperately
-> > 2. parallel, each row can be converted seperately
-> > 3. not parallel, we only have one writer (you)
-> > 4. not parallel, you only have one consumer (you), rendering the movie in 2 windows in parallel does not help
-> {: .solution}
-{: .challenge}

 Having the profiling data, our estimate of pi is a valuable resource.